aiplan4eu/unified-planning/docs/examples.rst

    :alt: Open In Colab

-In this notebook we create a new planning engine for the "Oneshot" operation mode, we register the new planner in the UP library and we test it on a simple problem.
+In this notebook we create a new planning engine for the "OneshotPlanner" operation mode, we register the new planner in the UP library and we test it on a simple problem.

 PDDL I/O
 --------